Modeling and estimating skewed and heavy-tailed populations via unsupervised mixture models: Empirical analysis

 From Table \ref{tab:VaRapp} we see that the static lognormal-GPD mixture and the dynamic Cauchy-lognormal-GPD mixture (Case 2) yield similar measures, but the former is more precise at high levels, as can be seen by comparing the estimated standard deviations and the width of the confidence intervals.
-Notice also that both methods yield VaR mesures in line with the corresponding quantiles of the observed data.
+Notice also that both methods yield VaR measures in line with the corresponding quantiles of the observed data.
 On the other hand, the composite lognormal-Pareto distribution (Case 1) not only gives higher VaR estimates, but also a larger variability.
+The lognormal-based VaR is reasonably accurate, in line with the GoF tests for the lognormal distribution (see Table \ref{tab:appGoF}) being only marginally significant.
+Finally, the GPD underestimates the VaR: this may be due to the threshold being equal to zero, which results in a poor fit to the smallest observations.